tg1702/Battle-of-the-Algorithms-I/README.md

 # Battle of the Algorithms 🏆🐍

-A week-long AI coding tournament where developers compete by programming intelligent snakes for survival in a strategic grid-based game.
+A 2 week AI coding tournament where developers compete by programming intelligent snakes for survival in a strategic grid-based game.
 Participants submit Python-based AI algorithms that navigate, collect food, and avoid obstacles while competing against rival snakes.
 The competition follows an elimination-style format, leading to a final showdown to determine the ultimate champion!

 ## Competition Timeline
 - 👩🏾‍💻 Coding Begins: May 25th @ 3pm
-- 🗃 Coding Ends: June 1st @ 3pm
+- 🗃 Coding Ends: June 7th @ 3pm
-- 👾 Live Tournament: June 7th @ 6pm on Discord
+- 👾 Live Tournament: June 14th @ 6pm on Discord
-- 👑 Winner Announced: June 7th (End of Live Tournament)
+- 👑 Winner Announced: June 14th (End of Live Tournament)
-- 📹 Video Submissions: June  7th @ 11pm
+- 📹 Video Submissions: June  14th @ 11pm

 ## Key Features